lrydzkowski/crystallize-import-utilities-example/README.md

 1. Run a request responsible for creating an initial memory dump.
 2. Wait 2 seconds.
 3. Run the iteration of tests 10 times.
 Each iteration contains:
-    1. Send 10 requests to an endpoints responsible for updating a product in Crystallize by import-utilities library.
+    1. Send 10 requests to an endpoint responsible for updating a product in Crystallize by import-utilities library.
     2. Wait 30 seconds.
     3. Send a request responsible for running garbage collection.
     4. Wait 2 seconds.